Best Camera for Photojournalism

 • Slower burst speed compared to competitors

-Summary: The Canon EOS 5D Mark IV is popular with many professionals because of its excellent image quality and video capabilities.
+Summary: My findings show that, the Canon EOS 5D Mark IV is popular with many professionals because of its excellent image quality and video capabilities.
 It also offers a wide range of compatible lenses and a balanced combination of speed, durability and performance.

 Nikon Z 9 Professional Camera for Photojournalism Review